 To prevent this The fishing industry invented The Bird Baffler, a structure that acts as a curtain around the perimeter of the boat with swinging tubing preventing birds flying towards the cables.

-This innovation “is proven to reduce interactions by 96%” the industry are very excited about how well it had worked as the birds completely stay away now.
+This innovation “is proven to reduce interactions by 96%” the industry is very excited about how well it had worked as the birds completely stay away now.

 NSW professional fishers use a seabird predation mitigation device known as a fish discard chute, to ensure non-retained fish species are returned to the water at the point of capture, as quickly as possible and with the least possible harm.